marklister/product-collections/README.md

 Product-collections' design makes type safe CSV I/O a natural and free by product.

+Product-collections extends a standard Scala collection and all standard collection methods are available.

 ###Sample Project

 See [product-collections-example](https://github.com/marklister/product-collections-example).
 The example is about